Energy

 Defining energy as 'working into' shifts its meaning from a static, quantifiable resource to an active and inherent condition of being.
 This framing restores a classical philosophical perspective where energy is understood as the immanent activity and actualization of potential within entities.
 It emphasizes process and manifestation over mere capacity, aligning the concept more closely with its original ontological roots.

 When I use the word energy in my work, I mean exactly 'working into'.
-This enables:
+This definition:

-- Grammatical Precision: Highlights the origin of the term as an adjectival form describing a state of action, not a nominalized object.
+- ensures grammatical precision by highlighting the origin of the term as an adjectival form describing a state of action rather than a nominalized object;

-- Philosophical Alignment: Connects the concept to a classical understanding of an inherent and active principle within entities.
+- achieves philosophical alignment by connecting the concept to a classical understanding of an inherent and active principle within entities;

-- Dynamic Connotation: Preserves the sense of continual operation or being "at work" inherent in the etymology.
+- preserves a dynamic connotation by maintaining the sense of continual operation or being "at work" that is inherent in the etymology;

-- Anti-Reification: Presents the concept as a descriptive attribute of systems, discouraging its treatment as a discrete substance or commodity.
+- provides an anti-reification stance by presenting the concept as a descriptive attribute of systems which discourages its treatment as a discrete substance or commodity;

-- Focus on Manifestation: Shifts emphasis from potential to the active expression and presence of work or effect.
+- shifts the focus to manifestation by moving emphasis from potential to the active expression and presence of work or effect;

-- Semantic Nuance: Captures the qualitative meaning of "working into" as a process or condition, rather than a quantifiable resource.
+- captures semantic nuance by reflecting the qualitative meaning of "working into" as a process or condition rather than as a quantifiable resource.

 Sources